-The easiest way to keep track of sustainable travel companies is to check out their certifications.
+The best way to keep track of sustainable travel companies is to check out their certifications.
 Check out if your destination country has any certification for sustainable travel products and services.
 You can also ask your travel planner to do it for you.

 Read testimonials and blog posts